 Part of our dilemma is that after moving so much early on, we finally felt ready to buy our “forever home” and settle in for the long term, but there was no one house that met all of our needs.
 In a span of four years, we looked at several hundred homes online and in person and something was always wrong.
 The house was either too big or too small, or the perfect size but horribly decorated, or well-decorated but mold-infested, or mold-free but in a bad school district, or in a great school district with enormous taxes, or next to an airport, or underneath power lines, or next to train tracks, or on a street with a ridiculous name that I’d be embarrassed to tell people (like Light Horse Harry Rd).
 One house that we really loved had a dying bird on the front porch, which felt so much like a bad omen that we had to leave immediately.

 Finally, we decided to expand our search parameters to a new area a bit west of us.
 The search results delivered a listing for a townhouse that advertised creek views.
 Though we weren’t in the market for another townhouse, we were intrigued because some sort of “water view” has long been on our wishlist.
 So we decided to take a look.
+Our friends also told us about a detached house in Aurora that looked good but once we’d seen the townhouse, we were in love.

 We returned the next day and tried to figure out what was wrong with it – in four years of searching, no house had ever been flawless – but we came up empty.
 Was it possible that after years of disappointments and let downs, we had stumbled upon our forever home completely by accident?